opisaac9001/TTS-With-ooba-and-voice/README.md

 Thanks for diving into this llama-filled adventure.
 Good luck making it work.
 If you find fixes, just toss them in.
 Still on the to-do list: Discord integration and an API.
 Bear with my limited coding knowledge; it’s a work in progress.

 PS.
-Yes I know that normal Oobabooga can do this in the UI a millions times better, buuuuut i wanted to tbw able to use this in other projects like a discord bot or some API or just other things.
+Yes I know that normal Oobabooga can do this in the UI a millions times better, buuuuut i wanted to be able to use this in other projects like a discord bot or some API or just other things.
 So I took way to much time making this.
 Have fun.